esp-rs/esp-hal-community/esp-hal-buzzer/README.md

 Provides a driver to easily interact with piezo-electric buzzers for `esp-hal`.
 The crate uses the underlying Ledc driver and provides a user-friendly API.

-A few songs are included in the [songs](./src/songs.rs) module.
-Contributions are welcome.
+The [buzzer example](https://github.com/esp-rs/esp-hal-community/blob/main/esp-hal-buzzer/examples/buzzer.rs) contains pre-programmed songs to play through the buzzer.

 ## [Documentation]